sakarivelho/Localite-TMS-coil-displacement/README.md

-# Localite TMS Coil Displacement Calculator
+# Localite TMS Coil Displacement

 Simple Matlab code to calculate both the **translational displacement** and **angular displacement** of a TMS coil relative to a specified instrument marker created in Localite TMS navigator software.